Medical Equipment & Supplies

 • Business Ethics

-Medical equipment and supplies entities are subject to various international, national, and state laws pertaining to health care fraud and abuse.
-For example, in the U.S., anti-kickback laws and the Foreign Corrupt Practices Act generally prohibit entities from making payments for the purpose of obtaining or retaining business.
-The ability of entities to ensure compliance throughout their global and domestic operational footprint may have material implications.
-Corporate disclosure of legal and regulatory fines and the codes of ethics that govern interactions with health professionals may allow shareholders to monitor performance in this area.
+Entities in the Medical Equipment & Supplies industry are subject to various international, national and local laws pertaining to health care fraud and abuse.
+An entity’s ability to ensure compliance throughout its global and domestic operational footprint may have notable effects on enterprise viability and reputation.
+Corporate disclosure of legal and regulatory fines and the codes of ethics that govern interactions with health professionals may better allow investors to monitor performance in this area.

 Select up to 4 industries